vmware-archive/vmware-vcenter/docs/vc_vm_readme.md

     If the value of ensure parameter is set to absent, the Destroy method is called by the RA.

     datacenter: (Required) Name of DataCenter.

+    power_state: (Optional) This parameter can be used to powerOn, powerOff, reset or suspend the virtual machine.
+    Possible values: poweredOff, poweredOn, suspended or reset.

     goldvm: Name of gold Virtual Machine.